-Inspection done and the file transferred to internal committees, no date has been set yet.
+Inspection done and the file transferred to internal committees, and pay the tax due.

 The company received a 19-tax form, where the estimated tax on the company amounted to 889.2 thousand pounds and the appeal submitted on March 21, 2021, and a session has not been set to date.